metacpan/metacpan-cpan-extracted/distros/P/Parallel-Loops/README.md

 If you need to be able to determine which iteration generated what output, use a hash instead.

+## set\_waitpid\_blocking\_sleep

+This is about blocking calls.
+When it comes to waiting for child processes to terminate, Parallel::ForkManager (and hence Parallel::Loops) is between a rock and a hard place.
+The underlying Perl waitpid function that the module relies on can block until either one specific or any child process terminate, but not for a process part of a given group.

+This means that the module can do one of two things when it waits for one of its child processes to terminate:

+**Only wait for its own child processes** This is the default and involves sleeping between checking whether a process has exited.
+This is the reason why the above simple examples needlessly all take at least one second.
+But it is safe, in that other processes can exit safely.

+**Block until any process terminate** This is faster, but not the default as it is potentialy unsafe.

+To get the unsafe behavior:

+    $pl->set_waitpid_blocking_sleep(0);

+All `set_waitpid_blocking_sleep` does is setup _exactly_ the same behavior in `Parallel::ForkManager`.
+See [Parallel::ForkManager#BLOCKING-CALLS](https://metacpan.org/pod/Parallel%3A%3AForkManager%23BLOCKING-CALLS) for a much more thorough description.

 ## Recursive forking is possible

 Note that no check is performed for recursive forking: If the main